vprelovac/python-speed/README.md

 I use and enjoy Python language extensively.
 One of the most commonly cited issues with Python is speed since it's an interpreted language.

-Luckily there are couple of ways to improve python programs.
+Luckily there are couple of simple ways to improve the performance python programs.
 These come in many flavors and I am going to benchmark three of them [Nuitka](https://nuitka.net), [Pyston](https://www.pyston.org) and [pypy](https://www.pypy.org)

 Python3 baseline
 ```